-Two people wounded in Israeli mall stabbing
+Israeli soldier killed in mall stabbing attack

 Israeli police say suspect has been killed and they are investigating the incident as a possible ‘terror attack’.

-At least two people have been wounded, one severely, in a stabbing attack in a shopping centre in northern Israel, according to police.
+An Israeli soldier has been killed and a second person was wounded in a stabbing attack in a shopping centre in northern Israel, police say, adding that the suspect was shot dead.

 The attack took place on the second floor of the Hutzot Karmiel Mall in the northern Israeli city of Karmiel on Wednesday.